 It’s essential to craft excellent copy for your email marketing.
 Why?
 Because, when it comes to customer engagement, it’s rarely as straightforward as merely highlighting your product.

-Aim to inform and delight, rather than sell – 39% of those surveyed by Adobe said they’d rather brands send informational emails over sales-centric messaging.
+Aim to inform and delight instead of sell – 39% of those surveyed by Adobe said they’d rather brands send informational emails over sales-centric messaging.
 Try highlighting interesting developments and paint a picture of the benefits your reader could enjoy.

-Bonus tip: after opening with a clear, compelling intro, consider using headers to keep your copy compartmentalised and avoid overwhelming the viewer.
+Bonus tip: after opening with a clear, compelling intro, use headers to keep your copy compartmentalised and avoid overwhelming the viewer.

 5. Encourage interaction with your email